Dodge City Depot Theater Company put on hold

 City officials say they are waiting to hear more information from the theater’s board of directors before figuring out what to do with the theater.

 “Their lease is an ongoing lease that is for a period of time that’s not necessarily up in January.
-We do not have any plans for the building at this time,” said Dodge City Assistant City Manager, Melissa McCoy
+We do not have any plans for the building at this time,” said Melissa McCoy, Dodge City Assistant City Manager.

 They also said they plan to release more information for the public that should answer more questions soon.